Contacting Your Stewardship Manager

 We have three full-time regional stewardship managers on staff, as well as Director of Easement Stewardship Naomi Brattlof.

-See the map below to determine which easement steward is the contact for your area and biographical information for each staff member at the bottom.
+See the map below to determine which Regional Stewardship Mnager is the contact for your area and biographical information for each staff member at the bottom.

 OUR TEAM

-As a Regional Stewardship Manager, Stacie is responsible for ensuring the conservation values of protected properties are being upheld according to the terms of the deed.
+As a Regional Stewardship Manager, Brie Belisle is responsible for ensuring the conservation values of protected properties are being upheld according to the terms of the deed.
 To accomplish this, the stewards monitor properties in person and through the use of aerial imaging technology.
-Stacie also assists in leading educational programing in her region and keeps the departments data organized and up to date.
+Brie also brings skills from her past work experiences in forest and agricultural planning to the team.

 Jack Minich